richard-weinhold/pomato/docs/running_pomato.rst

 To also include contingencies, known as security constrained optimal power flow (SCOPF), the optimization type has to be changed to "cbco_nodal".
-The "redundancy_removal_option" defines the reduction algorithm where the option "full" will perform no reduction and options "clarkson" and "clarkson_base" will reduce the power flow constraints to a minimal set.
+The "redundancy_removal_option" defines the reduction algorithm where the option "full" will perform no reduction and options "redundancy_removal" and "conditional_redundancy_removal" will reduce the power flow constraints to a minimal set.

-Therefore the option "clarkson_base" will invoke the RedundancyRemoval algorithm and yield a set of 540 constraints that guarantee SCOPF.
+Therefore the option "conditional_redundancy_removal" will invoke the RedundancyRemoval algorithm and yield a set of 540 constraints that guarantee SCOPF.
 In comparison, the full PTDF, without RedundancyRemoval or Impact Screening will have a length of approx. 26.000 lines/outages.
 Given the small network of 118 buses and a single timestep, this would still be solvable, but scaling the problem will quickly